-Families in the Cinque Terre: will the kids have fun at the beach?
+Families in the Cinque Terre: will the kids have fun?

 The Cinque Terre are a fantastic place for everybody, all ages will find their own reason to love them, bit mostly kids will love these villages.